cubes-doo/laravel-skeleton-basic/README.md

 ### Automating code checks

 To automate code checking, you could register git hooks that will run one of the commands mentioned above.
-We prefer the `commit` hook, but you could pick one that best suits you  :simple_smile:
+We prefer the `commit` hook, but you could pick one that best suits you  :smile:

 ```
 Give an example